joinnextblock/attn-protocol/NIP-X4.md

 `draft` `optional`

 ## Abstract

-This NIP defines a standardized mechanism for PROMOTION VIEWERS to express interests using the standard Nostr topic tag.
-By enhancing the PROMOTION VIEWER event (kind:17888) with topic tags, BILLBOARD OPERATORS can more effectively match relevant PROMOTION(s) with PROMOTION VIEWER(s).
+NIP-X4 defines a standardized mechanism for PROMOTION VIEWERS to express content interests using the standard Nostr topic tag within the PROMO PROTOCOL.
+By enhancing the PROMOTION VIEWER event (kind:17888) with topic tags, BILLBOARD OPERATORS can more effectively match relevant PROMOTIONS with interested PROMOTION VIEWERS.
+This improvement increases content relevance for PROMOTION VIEWERS while enabling higher engagement rates for PROMOTERS, creating a more efficient marketplace based on content preferences rather than economic factors alone.

 ## Motivation

-In the current Promoted Notes system ([NIP-X1](./NIP-X1.md)), PROMOTION VIEWERS have no standardized way to signal content preferences, leading to random or purely economic-based content matching.
+In the current PROMOTED NOTES system ([NIP-X1](./NIP-X1.md)), PROMOTION VIEWERS have no standardized way to signal content preferences, leading to random or purely economic-based content matching.
 This NIP introduces content relevance as a matching criterion, enabling:

-1. Better viewer experience through relevant content
+1. Better PROMOTION VIEWER experience through relevant content
 2. Improved engagement rates for PROMOTERS
 3. More efficient marketplace operation
 4. Enhanced value proposition for all participants

 ## Implementation

+### NEW TAGS FOR KIND:17888
+- `t` - Topic tag indicating content categories the PROMOTION VIEWER is interested in (can appear multiple times)

 ### Topic Tags in PROMOTION VIEWER Events